 Stieg Larsson once explained that Lisbeth Salander is actually fashioned on a grown-up Pippi Longstocking as he chose to sketch her.
-There are additional connections to Astrid Lindgren’s literary work in the Larsson novels; for example, the other main character, Mikael Blomkvist, is frequently referred to mockingly by his detractors as “Kalle Blomkvist”, another well-known Lindgren character.
+There are additional connections to Astrid Lindgren’s literary work in the Larsson novels; for example, the other main character, Mikael Blomkvist, is frequently referred to mockingly as “Kalle Blomkvist”, another well-known Lindgren character.
 There are also similarities between Larsson’s Lisbeth Salander and Peter O´Donnell´s Modesty Blaise.
 Both are women from disastrous childhoods who somehow survive to become adults with notable skills, including fighting, and who accomplish good by operating somewhat outside the law.

 Karin Fossum often sets her stories in ordinary small Norwegian communities where everything seems wholesome and well-ordered.
 But when a crime is committed and the gentle, wise detective Konrad Sejer comes to sort it out, we realize that surface is deceptive.
 In fact most of the mild-mannered and almost boringly normal residents have hidden depths and dark secrets.